HPSP Scholarship: Health Professions Scholarship Program

 What is the Uniformed Services University of the Health Sciences?

-The goal of the university is to educate and prepare graduates for service to the US in the medical corps, both at home and abroad.
-They are the nation’s only federal school of medicine, graduate school or nursing, postgraduate dental college, and college of allied health science.
-The university was established by Congress in 1972 and has had more than 5,000 physicians graduate since it opened in 1976.
+The university educates and prepares graduates for service in the US in the medical corps, both at home and abroad.
+The university was established by Congress in 1972 and has graduated more than 5,000 physicians since it opened in 1976.

 What are the benefits of going to this university?